 Of course, it’s by the power of God that this happens.
 But we have a choice.
 Even after accepting the Truth that gives salvation, we can still choose to do nothing about it.
 We can ignore the promptings of the Holy Spirit as He sets out to transform us, grow us, and reveal glory to us.

 Or we can be prudent treasurers and steward the glory He reveals.

 Explanation of Glory

 So what is the “glory of God?”
-The truth is, I could fill an infinite number of blog posts with information and speculation regarding God’s glory, and it still would only cover just a tip of the iceberg.
+The truth is, I could fill an infinite number of blog posts with God’s glory as we see it through human eyes, and it still would only cover just a tip of the iceberg.
 But we each have our own piece of glory to reveal.
 There is plenty of pie for all of us to share on this one!